 | "Hey Siri, resume the Timesheet timer" | Ends the break, continues the entry |

-| "Hey Siri, what's running in Timesheet?" | Reads back the active project and elapsed time |
+| "Hey Siri, how much time on Acme with Timesheet?" | Reads back the hours tracked on that project |

 If Siri opens the app instead of completing the action, grant Siri access under Settings then Siri & Search then Timesheet on iOS.